abdelhadi-haddadi/hugo-blog-app/content/spring-boot-thymeleaf-configuration.md

 ## Thymeleaf

 Thymeleaf is a modern server-side Java template engine for both web and standalone environments.
-It is built on the he concept of natural templates: template files that can be directly opened in browsers and that still display correctly as web pages.
+It is built on the concept of natural templates: template files that can be directly opened in browsers and that still display correctly as web pages.

-## Spring Boot Thymeleaf example
+## Spring Boot Thymeleaf configuration example

 The following example uses Java configuration to set up Thymeleaf with Spring Boot.

-pom.xml
+build.gradle
+...
 src
 ├───main
 │   ├───java